kitsonk/kitsonkelly.com/content/about/index.md

 I am a recovering 7ft cactus, as during my senior year of high school, I decided to try-out to be our high school mascot, and well, they felt I was qualified enough to crawl into a giant cactus and run around.
 Not only did it traumatize me, but also several small children.

 These days, I live with my husband.
-We have been together for about 19 years.
+We have been together for about 20 years.

 ## Tech and Talks

 I used to be the project lead for Dojo 2, a web framework focused on making enterprise web application development better.
-Currently, in my spare time, I am a core contributor to [Deno](https://deno.land/).
+Currently, I work for Deno Land and am a core contributor to [Deno](https://deno.land/).

 I have given a number of talks on various topics over the years, if you are curious: